Mirabordem/Mirabordem/README.md

 A passionate software engineer and experienced, skilled designer, who enjoys turning ideas into captivating digital experiences.
 My approach combines technical expertise with a keen eye for design, ensuring that every project reflects a perfect blend of functionality and aesthetics.

-➤  Please check out my projects below, where INSIDEOUT app https://insideout-22kt.onrender.com is the newest one.
+➤  Please check out my projects below, where INSIDEOUT ( https://insideout-22kt.onrender.com ) is the newest one.

 ➤  Also, you can see my Personal Portfolio at www.miroslawaborkowska.com